Certificate of Graduate Study in Gifted and Talented Education

-SED 550 Teaching Gifted Students in the Regular Classroom
+SED 550 Teaching Students who are Gifted in the Regular Classroom

 Three electives, resulting in 9 credits, selected from the following:

-SED 659 Education of the Gifted and Talented
+SED 659 Education of students who are Gifted and Talented

-SED 660 Curriculum and Methods for Teaching the Gifted
+SED 660 Curriculum and Methods for Teaching Students who are Gifted

-SED 662 Productive Thinking and the Gifted Learner
+SED 662 Creative Thinking and the Learner who is Gifted

-SED 666 Models in Education of the Gifted
+SED 666 Models of Education for Students who are Gifted and Talented

 Or other courses approved by the Maine Department of Certification and the academic advisor

-Criteria for admission include successful completion of a bachelor's degree from a regionally accredited college or university and teacher certification in any area from any state.
+Criteria for admission include successful completion of a bachelor's degree from a regionally accredited college or university and hold a professional or the equivalent of teacher certification in any area from any state.
 To earn a certificate, students must complete 75 percent of the required coursework at USM, and earn a grade of B (3.0) or better in each course.

 Rolling with priority deadlines: May 1 for fall matriculation, October 15 for spring matriculation.